CtrlK

 Specificity

-Lists multiple specific concrete actions: analyzing network traffic captures, identifying C2 communications, lateral movement, data exfiltration, exploitation attempts.
+Lists multiple specific concrete actions: analyzing network traffic captures, identifying C2 communications, lateral movement, data exfiltration, and exploitation attempts.
 Also names specific tools (Wireshark, Zeek, NetFlow).

 3 / 3